jsvan/Twitter_RT_Analyzer/README.md

 1. Git clone the project
 2. Edit createCredentials.py, then run "python3 createCredentials.py"
+3. Edit tweet_quellen.json to include accounts, which if somebody retweets them, we follow that person too.
-3. Edit follow_id.json to include who you want to follow
+3. Edit retweeters_ids.json to include who you want to follow.
+You must make sure it includes tweet_quellen people as well.
 4. Run "python3 -i main.py"
 5. Available commands are printed to screen.